MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

   - Workflow automation for security alerts
   - Workflow automation for security recommendations
   - Workflow automation for regulatory compliance changes
-- Deploy Microsoft Sentinel and set the destination to a Log Analytics workspace to collect logs from Azure VMware Solution SDDC guest VMs.
+- Deploy Microsoft Sentinel and set the destination to a Log Analytics workspace to collect logs from Azure VMware Solution private cloud guest VMs.
 - Use a data connector to connect Microsoft Sentinel and Defender for Cloud.
 - Automate threat responses by using Microsoft Sentinel playbooks and Azure Automation rules.